hasanenv/hasanenv/README.md

 **Right now I’m focused on:**

-- Gaining hands-on experience with AWS core services (EC2, S3, Lambda, VPC, IAM, RDS, ECS)
+- Gaining hands-on experience with core AWS services (EC2, S3, Lambda, VPC, IAM, RDS, ECS)
 - Building and managing containerised applications using Docker
 - Writing Bash scripts to automate real-world DevOps and cloud workflows
+- Provisioning and managing infrastructure as code using Terraform
 - Learning and implementing CI/CD pipelines for deployment and infrastructure automation

 ## 🔧 Tech stack